bloq/js-packages/packages/promise-mem/README.md

 Default: `true`

 This flag will force the expiration of the cached value to be computed from the time that value was obtained.
-If unset, the value will expired from the time it was requested, without considering the time it took to get it into the cache.
+If unset, the expiration will be set starting from the request time, without considering the time it takes to get the value into the cache.

 ##### options.maxAge?